ahitrin/ahitrin.github.com/_posts/2021-11-24-list-vs-fractals.markdown

 **UPD (2022-03-18)**: [Here](https://drozdyuk.medium.com/how-to-refactor-large-huge-complex-codebases-f5fa8e1d7ee8) I've found a reference to a similar MacOSX tool [TaskHeat](https://www.eyen.fr/).
 But I'm a Linux-boy without MacOS, so I couldn't check it by myself.
+This is an excercise left to a reader.

 ## Is it Gantt diagram?